moll/node-mitm/README.md

-connect    | Emitted when a TCP connection is made.<br> Given the client side `Net.Socket` and `options` from `Net.connect`. connection | Emitted when a TCP connection is made.<br> Given the server side `Net.Socket` and `options` from `Net.connect`. request    | Emitted when a HTTP/HTTPS request is made.<br> Given the server side `Http.IncomingMessage` and `Http.ServerResponse`.
+connect    | Emitted when a TCP connection is made.<br> Given the client side `Net.Socket` and `options` from `Net.connect`. connection | Emitted when a TCP connection is made.<br> Given the server side `Net.Socket` and `options` from `Net.connect`. request    | Emitted when a HTTP/HTTPS request is made.<br> Given the server side `Http.IncomingMessage` and `Http.ServerResponse`. record     | Emitted when a recorded connection is receiving data.<br> Given the options (or request) and the data

 License
 -------